EDI Homepage EDI Courses Reverse Mentoring Research & Outcomes Differential Attainment Contacts

 In addition to effecting positive changes on an organisational level, the participating trainee mentors also learn from the experiences and leadership journey of their paired senior consultant / trainer mentee.
 Mentors will also develop professional networks, gain career development insights and a more intimate understanding of how training works.
 We hope that this project will mirror the success of similar schemes in which participants valued the close relationships that formed between the mentor & mentee and lead to bi-directional learning.
 Differential attainment is now a priority item in our organisation’s agenda and is a personal priority for our leaders.

-How the Scheme Works:
+How does the Reverse Mentoring Scheme work?

 After recruiting mentors and mentees through a short survey, a pairing exercise will be carried out to match trainers/senior colleagues and trainees/junior colleagues with compatible goals.
 Other considerations for matching are preferred speciality and place of employment as indicated in the responses to the survey questions.
 Mentors and mentees will be matched on MentorNet with bi-directional access to paired participants profiles enabled.